Svenja Huth: International career

 Huth made it into the squad of the U15 national team via Bayern selection, for which she came on 3 April 2006 in Enschede in the 0–1 defeat against the U16 selection of the Dutch, substituting in the 41st minute for Sabine Stoller.
 She scored her first international goal on 14 August 2006 in Uslar in a 7–1 win over Wales, scoring 2–1 in the 37th minute.
 In the U17 national team, she became a regular player.
 She took part in the 2010 World Cup with the U20 national team took part on home soil, completed all six tournament matches (scoring 2 goals), reached the final, and became world champion with a 2–0 win over Nigeria.

 Huth made her debut for the senior national team on 26 October 2011 as a substitute in a friendly 1–0 win against Sweden.
 On 7 March 2012, she won the Algarve Cup with the national team in Faro by beating the reigning world champions Japan 4–3 in the final.
 She was used in all four tournament games.
 At the 2013 European Championship in Sweden, she was part of the DFB squad, but was not used.
 She was part of the squad for the 2016 Summer Olympics, where Germany won the gold medal.
 All players received the Silver Laurel Leaf from Federal President Gauck on 1 November 2016.

 At the 2017 European Championship in the Netherlands, Huth played all four games until the German team was eliminated in the quarter-finals against Denmark.

 She scored her first senior international goal on 16 September 2017 in a 6–0 win in the 2019 World Cup qualifier over Slovenia with the opening goal in the 14th minute.
 At the World Cup finals, she reached the quarterfinals with the national team.

 For the 2022 European Championship in England, she was called up to the squad by national coach Martina Voss-Tecklenburg.
 The German team reached the final, but lost against England and finished as runners-up.
 Huth was used in all six games.
 In March 2024, she announced her retirement from international football.

 Personal life

-Huth has been married since June 2022.
-She and her partner have one child together.
+Huth has been married her wife Laura since June 2022.
+They have one child together.